marvinhm/Skyscanner-tech-test/README.md

 # SkyscannerJS

- An basic flight results site to showing flight prices.
+ A basic flight results site to showing flight prices.

 ----